 Once you’ve ground the blade to to about the right angle then you need to hone it in order to create a keen edge.
-As per the previous post, experience has shown that grinding the blade at 25° and honing a few degrees steeper – around 30° – is a good practical approach for many woodworking tasks.
+As per the previous post, the experience of generations of craftsman has shown that grinding the blade at 25° and honing a few degrees steeper – around 30° – is a good practical approach for many woodworking tasks.
 As we learned in the earlier post, it is not important to get these angles exactly right.

 Honing, sometimes called whetting, is the act of abrading the edge with increasingly fine abrasives until the edge is sharp.